Mikail3/ZeroMQ-BullsAndCows/README.md

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.

+Make sure to change the `.pro` file in QT , following steps have to be added:

+`DEFINES += ZMQ_STATIC
+LIBS += -L$$PWD/../lib -lzmq -lws2_32 -lIphlpapi
+INCLUDEPATH += $$PWD/../include`

 Option 1: ZeroMQ includes for MINGW64 with `MSYS2`
   ```sh